 Overland migration to Utah was so universal and arduous it remains a dominant theme in the church’s cultural history.
 About 250 pioneer caravans crossed the plains between 1847 and 1869, when the railroad reached Utah.
 Collections of records relating to these pioneer companies give rich, detailed histories, the foremost being the Mormon Pioneer Overland Trail database.

-Many LDS congregations, regions, and even missions have written their histories at various times, many of which are available at the Church History Library.
-The church even performed its own censuses between 1914-1960.
-An annotated list of these records may be found in Kip Sperry’s A Guide to Mormon Family History Sources (Ancestry, $16.95).
+Many Latter-day Saints congregations, regions, and even missions have written their histories at various times, many of which are available at the Church History Library.
+The Church even performed its own censuses between 1914-1960.
+An annotated list of these records may be found in Kip Sperry’s A Guide to Mormon Family History Sources (Ancestry).

 Personal and Social Records

-Keeping a journal is looked on as a religious responsibility by many Latter-day Saints.
-Thousands of personal histories have been collected by the LDS Church and most are accessible to descendents.
+Keeping a journal is looked on as a religious responsibility by many members of the Church of Jesus Christ.
+Thousands of personal histories have been collected by the Church and most are accessible to descendants.
 Some prominent records are indexed or electronically searchable, so even if the journal wasn’t written by your ancestor, they may have been mentioned somewhere in the text.
 Church History Library and Brigham Young University’s databases are a good place to search for these personal records.

 The Encyclopedia of Mormonism provides definitions of LDS concepts or beliefs.

 The FamilySearch.org Research Wiki puts researchers in the driver’s seat by letting them edit the content themselves.
-Use the search phrase “Mormon ancestors” for articles on LDS immigration, military records, colonization, biographies, membership databases, and more.
+Use the search phrase “Mormon ancestors” for articles on Latter-day Saints immigration, military records, colonization, biographies, membership databases, and more.

 LDS Church History Library and Archives provides links to databases, including the Mormon Pioneer Overland Travel (1847-1868) Index.

-Brigham Young University Library is home to LDS diaries, biographies, migration records, history and historical images, and full-text searchable databases.
+Brigham Young University Library is home to Latter-day Saints diaries, biographies, migration records, history and historical images, and full-text searchable databases.